WhatsApp Cloud API or Business API: which hosting to choose?

-Business API subscribers can manage their own Certificate Authority (CA) and Webhook CA certificates.
+WhatsApp Business API (On-premise API): Subscribers can manage their own Certificate Authority (CA) and Webhook CA certificates.
 A CA is a trusted entity that issues SSL certificates used by web browsers, for example, to ensure trust in online content by authenticating content sent from web servers.

-For the Cloud API, Meta manages the CA certificates.
+WhatsApp Cloud API: Meta manages the CA certificates.
 Also, your Webhooks server needs to support HTTPS and have a valid CA-chained TLS/SSL certificate installed for you to get a Webhook CA certificate.
 It’s important to note that the Cloud API does not support self-signed certificates.

 Media and Stickerpack Support

 Meta is committed to expanding the capabilities of the Cloud API, which gives businesses access to a better-performing API with more features.

 Ultimately, deciding to favor Cloud-based or On-premise hosting depends on each business’s unique circumstances and preferences.
 However, prioritizing the WhatsApp Cloud API helps businesses and specifically Independent software vendors (ISVs) take advantage of Meta’s resources and continuous improvements to the fullest extent.